 • Low risk of High Altitude sickness

-The main attraction of Poon Hill Trek is the Poonhill (3210m) viewpoint from where you can see breathtaking views of 25 mountains with 3 mountain ranges Dhaulagiri 8167m, Annapurna 8091m, and Manaslu 8163m and the 3 Highest Mountains in the world.
+Poonhill Trek is one the most famous, short, and easy treks of the Annapurna Region.
+The main attraction of this trek is the Poonhill (3210m) viewpoint from where you can see breathtaking views of 25 mountains with 3 mountain ranges Dhaulagiri 8167m, Annapurna8091m, and Manaslu 8163m and the 3 Highest Mountains in the world.
 Poonhill is one of the best destinations to see sunrise/ sunset and a close-up 360-degree Mountain View.
 Walking in dense rhododendron forests and witnessing springs and waterfalls is the best lifetime experience of Poonhill Trek.
 The local people of Ulleri and Ghandruk villages, their pattern of lifestyle, and the structure of households are different and fascinating.

 Before Trekking starts: